-Before embarking on the development of a lateral flow assay, it is best to take the time to consider the critical requirements of the assay you are going to produce.
-Assays are designed based on these requirements, and are commonly referred to as “Design Requirements” or “Design Inputs”.
+Before embarking on the development of a lateral flow assay, the critical requirements of the assay you are going to produce should be outlined.
+Assays are designed based on these requirements which are referred to as “Design Requirements” or “Design Inputs”.
 Design Requirements typically describe the function, performance, usability, and safety requirements of the assay in relation to its intended use.
 Ultimately, these requirements will provide a framework for all future development work.
 Examples of design requirements include quantitative or qualitative results, limits of detection, dynamic range, and shelf life.
 A typical assay development pathway follows this figure:

 In this module we will be focusing on the first section, “Establish General Design Requirements”, and the role it will play with the “Assay Optimization” step.

 What Are Assay Design Requirements?

 Assay design requirements are claims that are to be comprehensive, unambiguous, non-conflicting, and measurable.
 Developing design requirements requires a comprehensive understanding of what the assay purpose is.
-The purpose will hinge greatly on whether the assay is being developed for commercial or academic use as there will be a significant difference in requirements.
 For the development of a commercial test, it is recommended that a Customer Needs Report is first drafted.
-This document will detail the functional needs, handling needs, as well as the diagnostic requirements of the test after feedback from the target market.
-This type of assay will typically have to pass scrutiny from a review board, like the FDA, so having detailed requirements with measurable outputs will be critical.
-A test developed for academic use will have requirements that are far less stringent.
-The assay design requirement for this type of test will be more general.
-In both cases, the assay is being designed for a specific need, and this need is to be translated into design requirements.
-These requirements will need to cover what the assay will deliver but does not necessarily have to state how to deliver them.
-Once the assay is developed, the performance of the assay will be measured against these requirements.
-This is accomplished through verification studies, design specifications, assay standardization, as well as other methods.
+This document will detail the functional needs, handling needs, as well as the diagnostic requirements of the test based on feedback from the target market.
+If the assay will be generating data that has medical significant, the assay is likely subject to review by organizations such as the FDA before it can be sold commercially.
+Once the assay is developed, the performance of the assay will be measured against these requirements in validation and verification studies. .

 General Assay Design Requirements